-Apply on line to Medway Council by Saturday 15th January 2022 17:00, either by logging onto Medway Council Website or by clicking the link below.
+Apply on line to Medway Council by Sunday 15th January 2023 17:00, by logging onto Medway Council Website or clicking the link below.
 Please ensure you receive an email to confirm that the details have been accepted.

 Complete and return to the school

 Include any evidence if you wish your child to be considered under ‘denominational’ status.

 Ensure this form and evidence is submitted to school by

 Sunday 15th January by 17:00